2022 Spring ChemLetter

 As the laboratory safety officer in the Gelb group, Zackary M. Herbst works closely with Environmental Health & Safety at the UW.
 In December, EH&S recognized Zack’s continued engagement and responsiveness to safety matters and their work to improve safety practices in their workspace with the Partners in Safety award.
 Zack Herbst is a research scientist in the Department of Chemistry and Department of Medicine’s Division of Allergy & Infectious Diseases, and is the senior… Read more

 The Council of Graduate Schools / ProQuest Distinguished Dissertation Award, the nation’s most prestigious honor for doctoral dissertations, was presented to Caitlin Cornell during an award ceremony held at the Council of Graduate Schools (CGS) 61st Annual Meeting in New Orleans on December 2, 2021.
 Dr. Cornell received her PhD in physical chemistry and biophysics from the University of Washington in 2019.
-Dr. Cornell received the 2021 Award in Biological and Life Sciences for her dissertation… Read more
+Dr. Cornell received the 2021 Award in Biological and Life Sciences for her… Read more

 From the thousands of undergraduate students at the University of Washington, one freshman, one sophomore, and one junior are selected each year for the prestigious President’s Medalist Award.
 The Department of Chemistry congratulates Catherine Chia, who is majoring in biochemistry, neuroscience and anthropology, who has been named the 2020-21 freshman medalist.
 Chia was selected by a committee for her high GPA, rigor of classes and number of Honors courses.
-She is in the University Honors… Read more
+She is in the… Read more

 Support Us: Husky Giving Day is April 7